1957 college football season: Membership changes

+Season chronology

 September

 In the preseason poll released on September 16, the defending champion Sooners of the University of Oklahoma—who had won 40 consecutive games dating back to 1953—were the first place choice for 127 of 174 writers casting votes, followed by Texas A&M, Michigan State, Minnesota, and Tennessee.
 As the regular season progressed, a new poll would be issued on the Monday following the weekend's games.